GhaidaALruwais/cse15l-lab-reports/LabReport1.md

 ## Using "cd" command
 * No arguments and directory as an argument
 ![Image](cd1.png)
   - In the first command line, I used the change directory command ("cd") on the home directory without giving a path for a new directory.
-Thus, no change happened, and the terminal remained in the same directory.
+Thus, no change happened, and the terminal remained in the same directory with no errors.
   - In the second command line, I used the change directory command ("cd") to move from the home directory to the messages directory.
 Therefore, the terminal changed the current working directory to the messages directory _[user@sahara ~/lecture1/messages]$_
 * File as an argument
 ![Image](cd2.png)